-The third option involves employer-provided transportation between home and work on a "no cost" basis in a vanpool, bus, or similar multipassenger vehicles operated by or for the employer.
+The third option involves employer-provided transportation between home and work on a "no cost" basis in a vanpool, bus, or similar multi-passenger vehicles operated by or for the employer.
 To the extent "at no cost" is reasonably interpreted as "free" or "tax-free," providing this option may be problematic under the Internal Revenue Code.
-Under the Internal Revenue Code, an employer can subsidize, in 2009, up to \$120 a month for a vanpool that qualifies as a "Commuter Highway Vehicle" under the QTFB rules.
-It is unclear whether San Francisco intends that such vanpools be free even if the cost of providing the services exceeds the tax-free limits imposed for QTFBs.
-It is also unclear whether the Ordinance would require an employer to gross up an employee's wages so that the net "effect" would be no cost over the employee's "normal" wages if the monthly cost exceeds the tax-free cap.
+Under the Internal Revenue Code, an employer can subsidize, in 2009, up to \$230 a month beginning March 1 (before March limited to \$120 a month) for a vanpool that qualifies as a "Commuter Highway Vehicle" under the QTFB rules.
+It remains unclear whether San Francisco intends that such vanpools be free even if the cost of providing the services exceeds the tax-free limits imposed for QTFBs.
+It is also remains unclear whether the Ordinance would require an employer to gross up an employee's wages so that the net "effect" would be no cost over the employee's "normal" wages if the monthly cost exceeds the tax-free cap.
 The vanpool option presents additional difficulties.
 For example, how does an employer calculate fair market value (FMV) for vanpool purposes?
 The most common method used under federal law to calculate FMV is using the Commuting Valuation Rule.9 Under that rule, vanpool transportation is valued either one way at \$1.50 or \$3.00 for round trip per commute.
-So, if an employee commutes no more than 20 days per month, the fair market value under the round trip method would be a mere \$60.00 (20 x \$3.00) and well within the \$120 cap set for 2009.
-However, under IRS regulations, this method for valuing cannot be used to value the cost to an employee who is considered to be a "control employee."10 Absent a grossup of a control employee's wages, such employer-provided transportation does not appear to be doable at "no cost" to such employees.
+So, if an employee commutes no more than 20 days per month, the fair market value under the round trip method would be a mere \$60.00 (20 x \$3.00) and well within the \$230 cap set for period beginning March 2009.
+However, under IRS regulations, this method for valuing cannot be used to value the cost to an employee who is considered to be a "control employee."10 Absent a gross-up of a control employee's wages, such employer-provided transportation does not appear to be doable at "no cost" to such employees.
 It is unclear whether such technical considerations were contemplated by the San Francisco Board of Supervisors.